grauw/glass/README.md

 Logical and / or apply short-circuit evaluation and evaluate to the last evaluated value, so they can also be used similar to a ternary operator.

+Expressions can span multiple lines when they’re incomplete at the line ends.

 Operator precedence:

   * `.`